-(Left) Korakuen Park, adjacent to Okayama Castle, is known as one of the three most beautiful parks in Japan.
+Korakuen Park (left), adjacent to Okayama Castle, is known as one of the three most beautiful parks in Japan.
 It is open to the public and hosts a wide variety of colourful cultural events as the seasons change.
 It also has booths that provide refreshments and shade from the summer sun.

-(Right) Okayama Castle stands across the river from Korakuen Park.
+Okayama Castle (right) stands across the river from Korakuen Park.
 It is open to the public and from the top floor you can look out across most of the city.
 Inside, the bare wooden floors and exhibits hint at Japan's long feudal history.

-(Left) The Bikanchiku Historical District of nearby Kurashiki city is famous for its original samurai period housing.
+The Bikanchiku Historical District (left) in Kurashiki city is famous for its original samurai period housing.
 You can enjoy a slow walk along the shopping streets and take a leisurely boat ride along the waterway.
-There are plenty of restaurants and souvenirs stores where you can find momentos to remind you of your visit.
+There are plenty of restaurants and souvenir stores where you can find momentos to remind you of your visit.

-Japan is also renowned for its colourful, exciting and noisy festivals and Okayama has its fair share.
-The most famous and popular of these are shown below.
-(Right) The Hadaka Festival is held at the nearby Saidaiji Temple in February.
-Despite cold weather and occasionally even snow, the male participants wear only a loincloth, giving the festival its unofficial name, the 'Naked Man' Festival.
+The Hadaka Festival (right) is an exciting example of Japan's colourful and noisy festivals.
+It is one of Okayama's most famous and popular festivals, held at the Saidaiji Temple in February.
+Despite cold weather and occasionally even snow, the male participants wear only a loincloth, giving the festival its unofficial name: The Naked Man Festival.
 Thousands of men gather in the temple grounds, brave the purifying fountain of freezing water, then battle to catch wooden sticks (shingi) thrown by a priest from a high window.
 Possession of the sticks is hotly contested as the holders struggle to a finishing station to claim substantial cash prizes.

-(Left) The Urajya Dance Festival, held in August, is arguably the most popular festival in Okayama city's annual calendar.
+The Urajya Dance Festival (left), held in August, is arguably the most popular festival in Okayama city's annual calendar.
 Dance teams representing public and private organisations participate in this bright celebration of summer.
 Participating teams design their own costumes and choreograph.
 Face-painting adds to the colour.
 Teams then dance in a long procession down the city's main streets.